 Thanksgiving Craft Corner

-Set up a table or workspace where your children can do special Thanksgiving crafts for the week or so before Thanksgiving.
+Set up a table or workspace where your children can do special Thanksgiving crafts for the week or two before Thanksgiving.
 Make the goal to create special items that can be shared with the elderly, shut-ins, or someone who is far away from family during the holiday.
 Deliver the craft and a small food gift on the day before Thanksgiving.

-Share Fun Family Thanksgiving Traditions with Others
+Share Thanksgiving Traditions With Others

 Many people either do not have family with whom they can share the holiday or they live too far away to gather with their loved ones.
 This might include singles, college students far from home, international students, or widows/widowers.
 Consider inviting a few such people to share the bounty at your Thanksgiving celebration.

-Invite them to join your family for a meal and informal time spent playing board games, doing puzzles, telling stories, singing, or just hanging out together.
+Invite them to join your family for a meal and informal time spent playing favorite games, doing puzzles, telling stories, singing, or just hanging out together.
 Sharing your fun family Thanksgiving traditions with others may make them even more meaningful!

-Thanksgiving Traditions for Families Remembered
+Thanksgiving Traditions Remembered

 Each year, prepare a page in a scrapbook for each member of the family.
 Include a few pictures from the previous twelve months and leave room for each person to add their own Thanksgiving thoughts.
 If your family keeps a Thanksgiving Box, the slips of paper in there can be very helpful in deciding what to write on the page.
-Over the years you will collect a wonderful collection of memories!
+Over the years you will collect a wonderful collection of memories.